Table of Contents

 - Shifting away from blame and shame

-During heated situations, asking the team to reconvene the next day is likely the best option.
+During heated situations, ask the arguing parties to reconvene the next day.
 Before this meeting, request a quick chat with the two employees embroiled in conflict.
 Begin asking questions to get to the bottom of their feelings and emotions and gain a larger perspective on the issue.
 In addition to this, discuss the importance of not blaming and shaming others when emotionally triggered.
 It causes a serious breakdown in work relationships.
 Partner the two together for the rest of the workday and have them develop a compromise for what work needs to be done that fulfills the company’s vision and mission.
 Then ask them to meet back up with you the next day to let you know what they decided.
+However, if they cannot resolve the problem in a collaborative manner, getting human resources involved is not a bad idea.

 Leaders Can’t Seem to Agree